menteenetwork/Mentee/README.md

 - Voting on courses, quizzes, tasks, tests generates Mentorpower

 ## Mentorpower
-Voting on course edit proposals will generate stakes of MNT tokens for a period of 21 days.
+Voting on course edit proposals will require a stake of MNT tokens for a period of 21 days.
 Voting up or down the course edit proposals stakes MNT for the amount of the vote.
 Proposing an edit stakes 50 MNT as an anti-spam measure.

 # Actions

 ## Generate edu
 A function called each time a user wants to create an educational course, quiz, test etc. It can be presented under the form of questions, videos, graphics, pictures, etc. Each time an edu is created it will be available for approval of other users.
 The more users voted on a specific edu, the more reliable the information contained in it is.
 The edu module is used to create courses to be included in the database.
-Proposed tasks contain an IPFS hash time stamped on the EOS blockchain.
+Proposed tasks contain an IPFS (or dStor) hash time stamped on the EOS blockchain.
 Staked MNT tokens are needed for edu creation.
 The user creates Menteepower for each successful edu.

 ## Edit edu
 Edit edu function is called each time a user wants to edit an edu module.
 Each proposed change is a tuple object containing an IPFS hash pointing to the parent version as well as an IPFS hash pointing to the new version.
 Staked MNT tokens are